 Do research on each company you apply with

 This is the most important and most overlooked tip that we can give you.
 Most people will do a google search and fire off applications with the first few lenders they come across.
 While the application process seems simple and straightforward, there are many companies that simply can’t deliver when it comes time to fund.
 Here are a few important questions you want to ask yourself before you apply with a lender.
 Is this company licensed to provide hard money loans in California?
 It’s easy to look up this information and you can move on quickly once you find out they have an active license.
 Do this before anything else as it can save you the time and hassle of working with a company that’s not licensed in California.
 Can this company provide the loan terms that I’m looking for.
 A question like this seem simple, but there’s a lot more that goes into the loan they provide for you.
 Most hard money lenders will promise the world when it comes to what they say on their homepage.
 It’s up to you to do some digging to verify what they promise.
 Most hard money lenders in California will have a terms page that details exactly what they can offer in terms of interest rates, payment options and loan amounts.
 Another resource available to you is sites that rate financial companies and take comments and feedback from previous clients.
 Spend some time looking into what previous clients have said about any company you consider working with.
+While this site has a private money lender list, we don’t really rate or give detailed feedback on any specific companies.
+You are best served to the research on your own by looking at individual reviews and comments for different services.
 A hard money loan is a serious commitment and you want to do everything possible to put yourself in the best financial position.